 I prefer to use Everest brand or MDH, but I have also listed the homemade recipe in the content above.

 That totally depends on the texture you like.
 Traditionally, a potato masher is used to leave some texture in the curry.
-But if you like it more pureed than chunky, you can use an immersion blender and blend for 2-3 seconds a few times to reach your desired consistency.
+However, if you prefer a more pureed texture, you can use an immersion blender and blend for 2-3 seconds a few times to achieve your desired consistency.

 More Indian Street Food Recipes